Bad Credit 101: The Small Mistakes That Are Killing Your Score

 You just applied for a credit card, or maybe it was a new apartment or a loan, and you got denied.
 Seriously?
-You were under the impression that your credit was solid—and it just sucker punched you in the face, so now you’re wondering what’s causing your bad credit score.
+You were under the impression that your credit was solid.
+It just sucker punched you in the face, so now you’re wondering what’s causing your bad credit score.

 Did you know that lenders and landlords often consider an applicant’s credit score before approval?
 Being rejected due to bad credit is never fun—especially if you didn’t know it was less than stellar.